ngagnon/Pocosearch/README.md

 ## 4. Add Documents to the Index

-To add a single document to Elastisearch, use the `AddOrUpdate` method:
+To add a single document to Elastisearch, call `AddOrUpdate`:

 ```csharp
 var article = new Article